So you’ve been using the same password for all your accounts, and you’ve finally decided to take your online security seriously.

 Dashlane is one of the most well-reviewed password managers we tested.
 Normally we expect online reviews to skew negative because people write them when they’re frustrated.
 But Dashlane is different—the ratio of positive to negative reviews was overwhelming.

-Dashlane isn’t the best opion if you’re on a tighter budget or if you want to easily share secure information with others, but if you want to update lots of passwords at once or get identity theft protection without signing up for a separate service, it’s a fantastic choice.
-To learn more about your options, read our review of the best password managers here.
+Dashlane isn’t the best option if you’re on a tighter budget or if you want to easily share secure information with others, but if you want to update lots of passwords at once or get identity theft protection without signing up for a separate service, it’s a fantastic choice.

 Have you used a password manager?
 We’d love to hear about your experiences.
 Chime in below!